-MA in English
+M.A. in English

 The department awards up to 10 Graduate Teaching Assistantships to our top M.A. applicants each year.
-M.A.GTAships run 10 months and offer tuition remission, insurance, and a stipend.
-GTAs will work for their first year in the University Writing Center and will teach introductory writing courses for the First-Year Composition program in their second year.
+For M.A. students, GTAships run 10 months and offer tuition remission, insurance, and a stipend.
+During their first year, GTAs gain valuable pedagogical experience as a consultant in the University Writing Center.
+During their second year, GTAs teach their own first-year writing courses in our Composition Program.

-Connect with other English Graduate Students through our dynamic student led English Graduate Organization.
+- Connect with other English Graduate Students through our dynamic student-led English Graduate Organization.

-Obtain valuable skills and participate in professional development through the School of Interdisciplinary Studies PLAN workshops.
+- Obtain valuable skills and participate in professional development through the School of Interdisciplinary Studies PLAN workshops.

-Enjoy a supportive and productive graduate experience through the School of Interdisciplinary Studies mentoring network.
+- Enjoy a supportive and productive graduate experience through the School of Interdisciplinary Studies mentoring network.

 Are you ready to apply?
 Click below for information about the process and deadlines.